derekyenser/Mood-DJ/README.md

 **Objective**

 Our Objective is to create a software to create custom playlist for a user.
 These playlists will be created by mood and using user prefrences.
-Mood DJ will use Spotify API for users with a Spotify account to get their preferences, and create a playlist from spotify directly.
-Otherwise, Mood DJ will ask questions to get user preference.
-After a mood(happy, sad, high energy, dance) or custom mood(valence, energy, danceability) is selected a playlsit will be generated for the user based on their preferences from our 230,000 song mySQL database.
+Mood DJ will use Spotify API for users with a Spotify account to get their preferences, and create a playlist from Spotify directly.
+Otherwise, Mood DJ will ask questions to get user preferences.
+After a mood(happy, sad, high energy, dance) or custom mood(valence, energy, danceability) is selected a playlist will be generated for the user based on their preferences from our 230,000 song mySQL database.

 **Features of Mood DJ:**